-This website provides you helpful information about Microchip
+This website provides you helpful information about electronic

-are available for non-commercial use.
-There are also software
+available for non-commercial use.
+There are also software tools

 In early 2001, I started working at the AMD Dresden Design